Links

 http://www.bodleian.ox.ac.uk/oua

 The University Archives is a part of the Bodleian Libraries’ Special Collections, and holds only the administrative records of the University itself.
 These date from 1214 to the present and include charters, statutes and title deeds; records of the University's legislative and executive bodies; financial and central administrative records; records of past members; records of University delegacies and committees; and departmental and faculty records.
-The majority of our present holdings date from the 19th and 20th centuries and are in paper format.
-From June 2015, the bulk of the University Archives’ collections will be housed in the Weston Library on Broad Street.
+The majority of their present holdings date from the 19th and 20th centuries and are in paper format.

 Oxford University Press